 Education, Organizations, Outreach

 The Nebraska Center for Entrepreneurship is like a three-legged stool, Thornton said; one leg is education; another is student organizations; the third is outreach with the community.
-The Center offers coursework in entrepreneurship on both the undergraduate and graduate levels; holds a business plan competition; sponsors two student organizations - Students in Free Enterprise (SIFE) and the Collegiate Entrepreneur Organization (CEO); and holds events - such as, a fundraiser for the YWCA job outfitters program and the Heartland Conference for Free Enterprise.
+The Center offers coursework in entrepreneurship on both the undergraduate and graduate levels; holds a business plan competition; sponsors the student organization - Students in Free Enterprise (SIFE); and holds events - such as, a fundraiser for the YWCA job outfitters program and the Heartland Conference for Free Enterprise.

 The SIFE organization traveled to Ogallala in January to do an asset-mapping project, Thornton said.
 "This is the first of what we hope will be multiple projects - to help (towns) identify the resources they have."
 Like many small, somewhat rural communities, the young people leave to go to school and don't come back, she said.
 "And that's it - they lose them."
 The project in Ogallala looked at every asset of the town in Keith County; anything from infrastructure, the people, the social aspects, the culture, historic buildings...anything that could be called an asset, Thornton said.
 The first step of the project was to identify the assets; the second step determined how to use those assets to build the economy of the community and the county.